buildpacks-community/kpack-cli/docs/kp_builder_create.md

 Create a builder by providing command line arguments.
 The builder will be created only if it does not exist in the provided namespace.

+A buildpack order must be provided with either the path to an order yaml or via the --buildpack flag.
+Multiple buildpacks provided via the --buildpack flag will be added to the same order group.

 The namespace defaults to the kubernetes current-context namespace.

 ```